 In 2014 and June 2016, the Georgia DOT State Transportation Board passed resolutions endorsing the application of innovative, safe and sustainable demonstrations on The Ray, paving the way for transportation innovation in Georgia and beyond.

-Last month, Georgia DOT won the North American Pollinator Protection Campaign (NAPPC) Pollinator Roadside Management Award, after being nominated by The Ray.
+In August, Georgia DOT won the North American Pollinator Protection Campaign (NAPPC) Pollinator Roadside Management Award, after being nominated by The Ray.
 The award recognizes transportation agencies that lead the field in pollinator-friendly roadside practices, which can play a significant role in boosting pollinator habitat nationwide, including habitat for honeybees and the monarch butterfly.

 “In 14 years, Georgia DOT has planted approximately 2,700 acres of wildflowers statewide using funds from the sale of wildflower-themed vehicle license plants,” said Sam Wellborn, member of the State Transportation Board representing District Three.
 “The wildflower program is important to Georgians, the business community and drivers passing through our state.
 Georgia DOT is committed to growing the program and beautifying more miles of Georgia roads and highways.”